Estuary

 Key Features of Snowflake

-• Micro-Partitioning: With the micro-partitioning feature, Snowflake automatically divides large tables into small, contiguous units of storage.
-These partitions are organized in a column and enable you to perform granular pruning to improve performance.
+• Micro-Partitioning: With the micro-partitioning feature, Snowflake automatically divides large tables into small, contiguous storage units.
+These partitions are organized in a column, enabling you to perform granular pruning to improve performance.

-• Advanced Security: With Snowflake's enterprise-grade security features, your data is highly secured.
-Some of the features include end-to-end encryption for data at rest and in transit, role-based access control (RBAC), and two-factor authentication (TFA).
+• Advanced Security: Snowflake's enterprise-grade security features highly secure your data.
+Some features include end-to-end encryption for data at rest and in transit, role-based access control (RBAC), and two-factor authentication (TFA).
 These features help maintain the integrity and privacy of your data.

-• Concurrency Handling: Snowflake’s multi-cluster architecture allows the handling of multiple concurrent workloads without any performance degradation.
+• Concurrency Handling: Snowflake’s multi-cluster architecture handles multiple concurrent workloads without performance degradation.
 It separates computing and storage resources and allows multiple users to access the same data without interference.

 Why Should You Migrate from Oracle to Snowflake?